Pakistan Military Project

 Due to the nature of the topic, the coverage and quality of information and sources vary dramatically across officers and there is extensive missing data.
 We’d love to improve wherever possible.
 If you have additional information to report, or find mistakes in our data, please contact me.

 “Armed Politics and the Study of Intrastate Conflict.”
-Journal of Peace Research, Vol. 54, No. 4 (July 2017).
+Journal of Peace Research, 2017.
 Supplementary Materials.

 “Politics and Threat Perception: Explaining Pakistani Military Strategy on the North West Frontier.”
 With Asfandyar Mir and Sameer Lalwani.
-Security Studies, forthcoming.
+Security Studies, 2018.
 Supplementary Materials.